Domestic violence

 • Threatens to kill themselves if you leave them

-IF YOU ANSWERED YES TO A NUMBER OF THE ABOVE, YOU COULD BE IN AN ABUSIVE RELATIONSHIP.
+IF YOU ANSWERED YES TO ANY OF THE ABOVE, YOU COULD BE IN AN ABUSIVE RELATIONSHIP.

-If your partner, ex-partner or family member has assaulted you, or you are afraid for your own or others’ safety, in an emergency, always ring 999.
+If your partner, ex-partner or family member has assaulted you, or you are afraid for your own or others’ safety, in an emergency, always ring 999 and ask for the police.

 Useful Information